onyx-and-iris/voicemeeter-compact/README.md

 Configure certain startup states for the app.

--   `profiles`
+-   `configs`
-    Configure a profile to load on app startup.
-Don't include the .toml extension in the profile name.
+    Configure a user config to load on app startup.
+Don't include the .toml extension in the config name.

 -   `theme`
     By default the app loads up the [Sun Valley light or dark theme](https://github.com/rdbende/Sun-Valley-ttk-theme) by @rdbende.
 You have the option to load up the app without any theme loaded.
 Simply set `enabled` to false and `mode` will take no effect.